ten-blue-links/fxt/doc/quick-start.md

 3. Configuration options via INI file:

-    The path to the Tesserae index and the features to be extracted are configured via an INI configuration file.
+    The path to the Fxt index and the features to be extracted are configured via an INI configuration file.
 Each available feature can be configured for extraction.
 Features must be explicitly enabled for extraction.
 See the example [configuration file](/doc/configuration.md).